rootinc/laravel-saml2-middleware/README.md

 # Laravel Saml2 Middleware

 Provides Saml2 Authentication Middleware for a Laravel App.
+If you like this, checkout <a href="https://github.com/rootinc/laravel-azure-middleware">Laravel Azure Middleware</a>

 ## Normal Installation